 - Additionally, it makes it effortless to run Gradle on several platforms.
 Gradle isn’t confined to only building JVM projects, and it even comes packed with support for developing native projects.

-- Gradle builds common types of projects like Java projects, which is easy to create by implementing conventions.
+- Gradle builds common types of projects like Java projects, which are easy to create by implementing conventions.
 Employ the relevant plugins and you can effortlessly end up with slim build scripts for various projects.
 But these conventions will not restrict you: Gradle lets you override them, add your tasks, and make many other customizations to your convention-based builds.

 - Numerous important IDEs enable you to import Gradle builds and interact with them: Eclipse, IntelliJ IDEA, Android Studio, and NetBeans.
 Gradle also helps you to generate the solution files needed to load a project into Visual Studio.